| |

 countries at a time when many of them are recording

-of capital out of developing countries.
-This outflow
+a flow of capital out of developing countries.
+This

-takes three forms: (i) investment of reserves in safe
+outflow takes three forms: (i) investment of reserves

-and low-return instruments such as US Treasury Bills;
+in safe and low-return instruments such as US Treasury

-(ii) financing of asset acquisition to support the growing
+Bills; (ii) financing of asset acquisition to support

-in the South-South flow of capital.
-These trends together
+resulting in the South-South flow of capital.
+These

 These features of the current global financial scenario